working-group-two/docs.wgtwo.com/docs/metrics-how-to.md

 # Accessing Metrics

 ## Overview
-Working Group Two exposes metrics that can help operators getting some operational insight.
+The platform exposes metrics that can help operators getting some operational insight.
 This data is exposed using the [OpenMetrics text format](https://openmetrics.io/).

 This text format is the same as exposed by Prometheus.
 In addition to being supported by Prometheus, many other systems has OpenMetrics integrations such as